 Cane Toad (Rhinella marina)

-Sometimes referred to as the Marine Toad, this is a large, robust amphibian with rough, brown, or greyish skin and a distinctive pair of ridges running across its eyes.
-Native to Central and South America it is considered an invasive species in many parts of the world.
+Also known as the Marine Toad, this large amphibian has rough, brown or greyish skin and a pair of distinctive ridges across its eyes.
+While native to Central and South America, it is considered invasive species in many parts of the world.

-- In Belize, the Marine Toad is commonly found in both rural and urban environments, especially near human settlements, agricultural areas, and wetlands.
+- This toad is commonly found in both rural and urban environments, especially near human settlements, agricultural areas, and wetlands.

 - This toad can grow quite large, with some individuals reaching up to 25 cm (10 inches) in length.

 - They are notorious for their toxic secretions.
-When threatened, they release a potent toxin from glands behind their eyes, which can be harmful to predators (and sometimes pets).
+When threatened, they release potent bufotoxins from parotoid glands behind their eyes, which can harm predators and pets.

 - These toads are very common around and under my house.